This document is intended for the majority of our customers.

 - Generation of attendance certificates for trainers and training managers.

-- Tracking learner progress throughout training programs.
+- Monitoring of learners’ progress throughout training programs.

 3 - Categories of people concerned